Skip to main content

 Frequently Asked Questions

-Teams evaluating payouts, Merchant of Record workflows, virtual accounts, payment collection, finance ops reporting, or broader rollout planning are good candidates.
-The call is most useful when the workflow crosses product, operations, support, and finance.
+Any team running payouts, Merchant of Record, virtual accounts, payment collection, or finance ops reporting across multiple markets.
+The call delivers the most value when the workflow touches product, operations, support, and finance.

-What should we bring to the first conversation?+
+What should we bring to the first call?+

-Bring the workflow shape, who money moves to or from, which markets matter, current systems, known exceptions, and what evidence finance or leadership needs.
-High-level answers are enough for a first call.
+The workflow shape, who money moves to or from, which markets matter, current systems, known exceptions, and the evidence finance or leadership needs to greenlight.
+High-level answers are enough to start.

-We clarify the dominant workflow, integration needs, coverage priorities, exception paths, and rollout constraints.
-From there, teams usually move into product fit, evidence requests, technical review, or launch scoping.
+We identify the dominant workflow, integration needs, coverage priorities, exception paths, and rollout constraints.
+Most teams move into product fit, an evidence request, technical review, or launch scoping within a week.

 Can we start with one workflow and expand later?+

 Yes.
-Many teams begin with one narrow money movement workflow, validate the operating record and exception handling, then expand into more integrations, coverage, finance reporting, FX handling, or adjacent modules.
+Most teams launch one narrow money-movement workflow, validate the operating record and exception handling, then expand into additional integrations, coverage, FX, or adjacent modules.

-What if we are not sure which Gruv product fits?+
+We are not sure which Gruv product fits yet+

-That is a good reason to use the contact path.
-The first conversation can separate payout execution, Merchant of Record responsibility, account receiving, payment collection, reporting, and integration needs before you commit to a lane.
+That is exactly what the first call solves.
+We separate payout execution, MoR responsibility, account receiving, collection, reporting, and integration needs so you pick a lane with confidence.

-Yes.
-Engineering is helpful when API, webhook, file, or ERP questions are the blocker.
-Finance is helpful when close outputs, approval evidence, reconciliation, or entity responsibility need to be resolved early.
+Bring engineering when API, webhook, file, or ERP questions are the blocker.
+Bring finance when close outputs, approval evidence, reconciliation, or entity responsibility need early answers.

-Send the workflow shape, systems, markets, and blockers.
-We will point you toward the right next step: docs, pricing, evidence review, or a scoping call.
+Send us the workflow, systems, markets, and blockers.
+We reply with a recommended next step: docs, pricing, evidence review, or a scoping call.